The Manor House

 Some Old Hall Owners and Residents

-The house was owned by the Greshams when Lords of the Manor in the 16th Century.
+The house was owned by the Greshams when Lords of the Manor in the 16th Century and the Rich family throughout the 17th Century.
 It then passed to later Lords of the Manor, until sold by John Steward's widow in 1920 as part of the East Carleton Estate - which included property in all the parishes around.
+But few Lords of the Manor seem to have occupied the Manor House - mostly it was was rented out to tenants to farm the land.

 John Husband lived at this or an earlier Hall in the mid-16th century.
 The 'Last Will and Testament of John Husbande, one time farmer of The Hall' dated 1574 is in the Norfolk Record Office.
 The parish registers record some key events in his life: